jenkinsci/codescene-plugin/README.md

 ## Changelog
+* 1.5.6
+  * remove use-biomarkers options, it is not always enabled
 * 1.5.3
   * Use the updated delta-analysis api, with graceful handling of edge cases on reverted/deleted files in pull requests
 * 1.5.2
   * Fetch environment variable from last execution step for usage inside pipeline with Multibranch-Pipeline
 * 1.5.1
   * Introduce a code review of new files added in a commit.
 This review also serves as a quality gate to detect new content with low code health.
 * 1.2.3
   * Introduce optional quality gates based on CodeScene's [Intelligent Notes](https://empear.com/blog/manage-technical-debt-with-augmented-code-analysis/).
 * 1.1.4
   * Reverse the previously added configuration option so that a user explicitly has to allow an analysis failure to pass the build.
 * 1.1.3
   * Introduce a configuration option to mark builds as UNSTABLE rather than FAILED if a remote CodeScene analysis couldn't be performed.
 * 1.1.2
   * Add Biomarkers support to auto-detect files that seem to degrade in quality through issues introduced in a changeset - requires CodeScene version 2.4.0 or higher.
 * 1.1.1